How much does it cost?

 What do I need?

-- Completed Registration Forms (and payment) and proof of swimming ability
+- Completed Registration Forms and payment

 - US Coast Guard Approved Sailing Life Jacket (“PFD” – personal flotation device)